Founded and Operated

 In addition,

 a U.S. government representative monitors various steps in the entire gun-making and testing process, ensuring each meets the requisite, superior standards.
-This testing is carried out in U.S. Ordnance’s newly built, clean and well-organized plant, which features state-of-the-art CNC mills and lathes, screw machines, and mil-spec plating facilities, custom rifling and chambering equipment, and a convenient, indoor firing range all ISO 9001:2008 certified.
+This testing is carried out in U.S. Ordnance’s clean and well-organized plant, which features state-of-the-art CNC mills and lathes, screw machines, and mil-spec plating facilities, custom rifling and chambering equipment, and a convenient, indoor firing range all ISO 9001:2015 certified.
 The building spans 100,000 + square feet amid high-desert sagebrush and scrub in McCarran, a rural area 20 minutes outside of Reno in the northern part of the Battle Born State of Nevada.

 The U.S. Ordnance team